 You can access and save on your computer all of the media content, PowerPoints and teacher guide by following the steps below.

 Download the high resolution '4 Seasons of Reconciliation' week-long unit and all additional materials above from the Dropbox link provided above.
 The full teacher guide with all curriculum links provides a detailed break-down of each day of the week-long unit.

 Preview the film yourself before showing it in class on Monday.

 Module 1 - Show the film from Productions Cazabon, 3rd World Canada.
 The film is part of the 'truth-telling' of the current reality of where we are in the continuum of reconciliation.
 From seeing the truth, learners are motivated to learn more about the history and the journey towards reconciliation.
 It is the eye-opener needed to unpack the the movement of 'Truth & Reconciliation'.

 Review PowerPoints in Advance

-These are the powerpoints for Day 2, 3, 4 and 5 that you will find in the Dropbox folder:
+These are the powerpoints for Day 2, 3, 4 and 5 that you will find in high resolution in the Dropbox folder:

 Explore The Professional Development Section: